mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

 - Structured Types and Arrays as Parameters

 ### Database Connections and Program Paths
-Before calling a program with DCS you must provide the following information:
+Before calling a program with DG you must provide the following information:

 - The database server to connect to.
 - The path of the program on the database server.